cedricdelpoux/gatsby-source-google-docs/README.md

 -   🔥 No need for a CMS anymore.
 -   🖋 Write your blog posts on Google Docs.
--   🗂 Organize your documents in one or multiple folder in Google Drive
+-   🗂 Organize your documents in one or multiple folder in Google Drive (trees allowed)
 -   🤡 Add custom metadata fields to yours documents

 It's that simple